sjoshuam/word_choice_communities/README.md

 + Hand – Gather Twitter handles for congresspersons and comparators
 + Pull - Pull Twitter data from the API
 + Mung - Process Twitter data to format suitable for modeling
-+ Mode – Train models, tune hyperparameters, and test model predictions
++ MODE – Find best hyperparameters for each model and fit models
++ Eval - Analyse model performance and interpret models
++ Pptx - Generate briefing visualizations for key results
-+ Show - Generate a poster to visualize and present results
++ Show - generate poster visualization of the results
 + Test – Formulate tests to confirm code works as intended.

 #### Stage x Component Task Tracking Matrix